itsananderson/node-mocha-supertest/node-mocha-supertest.md

 * Takes care of server setup and teardown
 * Simplifies request and response validation
-* Makes tests very easy to read
+* Makes tests easier to read

 ---